 Friday was our day for the vintage races at Laguna Seca, and the best way to see the cars up close was in the paddock.
-There were so many historic cars we wondered about listing them in chronological order, then considered alphabetical order, and decided to start with this car because it has a heroic story attached to it.
+There were so many historic cars we wondered about listing them in chronological order, then considered alphabetical order, and decided to start with this car because of the heroic story attached to it.
 It's an Alfa Romeo 3000CM (3.5 liter DOHC inline six), one of 4 coupes and 2 spiders bodied by Carrozzeria Colli.
 Juan Manuel Fangio took 2nd place in the 1953 Mille Miglia with it.
 What's so special about 2nd place, you ask?
 Well, take a close look at the photo below...

 You'll notice that the front wheel on the passenger side doesn't seem to be following the driver's side front wheel on this RHD car.
 That's because the steering linkage on that side had broken, and Fangio had to complete most of the 2nd half of the contest with only one steerable front wheel.
 This, in a race with 577 entrants, a race run on public roads lined with spectators.
 That Fangio was able to finish at all is a testament to his skill, endurance, and maybe, just a bit of luck...